 Transformer dielectric materials are the turn-to-turn or layer-to-layer insulation of the windings.
 Larger transformers also use transformer oil to insulate while preventing arcing and dissipating heat.
 Dielectric loss is caused by the degradation of the insulating materials and the transformer oil.

-On the other hand, a toroid is similar to a solenoid but is constructed to have a circular profile.
-Because of its profile, a continuous structure is created.
+On the other hand, a toroid is similar to a solenoid but is constructed with a circular profile, creating a continuous structure.
 Toroid cores are specific to toroid transformers.

-An ideal solenoid is infinitely long with tightly packed coils where each coil falls into a plane perpendicular to its central axis.
+An ideal solenoid would be infinitely long with tightly packed coils, where each coil falls into a plane perpendicular to its central axis.
 In this solenoid, the generated magnetic field of the electric current is concentrated inside the solenoid coil.
 The intensity of the magnetic field outside the solenoid coil is theoretically zero.

-However, this is not the case in an actual solenoid where its length is always finite.
+However, this is not the case in an actual solenoid, whose length is always finite.
 Magnetic field lines always form closed loops.
 Because of this, some of the flux escapes at the ends of the solenoid to complete the loop.
 Without a conductive material to contain the magnetic flux, it can pass through other conductors outside the solenoid.
 This then contributes to the energy losses of the transformer.

 To contain the magnetic flux in solenoid cores, additional material is used to create a return path.
 These additional paths, or limbs, contribute to the larger construction of the solenoid core.

-Similar to an ideal solenoid, an ideal toroid perfectly contains the magnetic flux.
-The magnetic flux density is concentrated inside the coil while none is present in the outside regions.
+Similar to an ideal solenoid, an ideal toroid would perfectly contain the magnetic flux.
+The magnetic flux density is concentrated inside the coil, while none is present in the outside regions.
 The ideal design of a toroid core is much more achievable than that of a solenoid.
 It does not need to be infinitely long since it is configured into a loop.
-The only requirement for achieving a perfect design is to create windings that are uniformly and tightly wound to the whole toroid.
-Probably this is why Faraday, in his experiment where he discovered induction, used a toroidal core instead of a solenoid.
+The only requirement for the achieving a perfect design is to create windings that are uniformly and tightly wound to the whole toroid.
+This is likely why Faraday, when he discovered induction, used a toroidal core instead of a solenoid.
 Moreover, since a toroid is circular in construction, the magnetic flux easily forms a loop without requiring an additional return path.

 The previous chapter discussed the fundamental differences between solenoid and toroid cores.
 By further analyzing these concepts, the benefits and limitations of both designs can be determined.
 Below are the advantages and disadvantages of toroidal transformers in comparison with other transformer types.

 Transformer efficiency is the ratio of the output power of the secondary windings to the supplied power to the primary windings.
-Toroidal transformers have higher efficiencies than other transformers.
-Their efficiencies are typically around 95 to 99%.
-This can be attributed to its near-ideal design which perfectly contains the magnetic flux inside the windings.
+Toroidal transformers have higher efficiency than other transformers, typically around 95 to 99%.
+This can be attributed to its near-ideal design, which perfectly contains the magnetic flux inside the windings.
 Thus, there is no leakage flux.
-Since the magnetic flux is highly concentrated inside the coil windings, and the windings are evenly distributed to the whole toroid core, the magnetic flux is efficiently utilized to couple the primary and secondary windings.
+Since the magnetic flux is highly concentrated inside the coil windings and the windings are evenly distributed to the whole toroid core, the magnetic flux is efficiently utilized to couple the primary and secondary windings.

 Because of the effective containment of the magnetic flux, toroidal cores inherently shield adjacent components from electromagnetic interference (EMI).
 This characteristic makes them suitable for electronic devices with sensitive components.
-Transformers with solenoid cores are prone to leaking magnetic flux.
-To prevent solenoid cores from creating EMI, additional shielding is used.
-The additional shielding only adds to its cost and size.
+Transformers with solenoid cores are prone to leaking magnetic flux, additional shielding is used to prevent solenoid cores from creating EMI.
+The additional shielding only adds to their cost and size.

 In single-phase transformers with EI and UI cores, additional material is added to its construction to provide a return path for the magnetic flux.
 EI cores have three limbs, only one of which is used for bearing the conductor coil.
-Thus, the core utilized is less than a third of the structure.
-For UI cores, there are two limbs, and both are used for carrying the coil.
-This makes the core utilization of UI cores higher.
+Thus, the core uses less than a third of its structure.
+For UI cores, there are two limbs used for carrying the coil, and both are used for carrying the coil, making the core utilization of UI cores higher.
 However, in this construction, the yoke is made larger than that of an EI core.
 Both the yokes of the EI and UI cores do not carry the conductor coils.

 Off-load losses are transformer losses caused by magnetizing the core even when there is no load connected to the secondary circuit.
-Transformers tend to consume power even in the standby state.
-Because of their efficient construction, core losses in a toroidal transformer are lower than ordinary solenoid-core transformers.
-This means toroidal types have better off-load losses.
+Transformers tend to consume power even in standby mode.
+Because of their efficient construction, core losses in a toroidal transformer are lower than in ordinary solenoid-core transformers.
+This means toroidal have fewer off-load losses.

 Transformer noise is due to mechanical humming generated by its core.
 It is produced when a core material vibrates and impacts adjacent core parts.
 Vibration is an effect produced by a phenomenon called magnetostriction.
 This is the changing of a material‘s dimension upon magnetizat

 Mechanical humming is more evident in transformer cores with loose components.
 EI and UI cores are typically constructed with laminated iron cores.
-These laminated cores can become loose over time which can vibrate and produce noise.
+These laminated cores can become loose over time, which causes them to vibrate and produce noise.
 Moreover, their structure is not continuous.
-They have air gaps between some of their limbs and yokes which can impact one another when vibrating.
+They have air gaps between some of their limbs and yokes that can impact one another when vibrating.
 These problems are not present in toroidal transformers.
-Most toroidal cores do not use laminated cores.
-Also, they have a continuous structure with no air gaps.
+Most toroidal cores do not use laminated cores and have a continuous structure with no air gaps.

-Again, this is an effect of having higher efficiency.
+This is another effect of having higher efficiency.
 Electrical energy losses in a transformer are eventually converted into vibrations and heat.
 Heat is generated mostly from eddy currents, hysteresis, and copper resistance.
 For larger transformers, an oil cooling system is used for dissipating heat.
 For transformers in small electronic devices, a metal heat sink is typically used.
 Because of the toroidal transformer‘s high efficiency, they generate less heat and can function even without cooling systems or heat sinks.

-Even though toroidal transformers have smaller profiles and use fewer materials, they are more expensive to make than other transformer types.
-This is due to the difficulty of winding the conductor coils into the toroid core.
+Although toroidal transformers have smaller profiles and use fewer materials, they are more expensive to make than other transformer types.
+This is due to the difficulty of winding the conductor coils around the toroid core.
 The process takes longer since each coil must be wound one at a time.
 The case is different with EI and UI coils.
 They are initially disassembled to their E and I piece.
-The limbs on which the coils are wounded are easily accessible.
-This enables mass-production.
+The limbs on which the coils are wound are easily accessible, enabling mass production.

-In a three-phase toroidal transformer, three separate toroids must be used.
-This significantly multiplies the cost of the transformer.
-This is not the case in core and shell types.
-In these transformers, the coils can be wound on limbs that are adjacent to each other.
-Core-types have three limbs while shell-types have five.
+Three-phase toroidal transformers use three separate toroids, multiplying the cost of the transformer.
+This is not the case in core and shell-type transformers, where the coils can be wound on adjacent limbs.
+Core-types have three limbs, while shell-types have five.
 Their limbs have a common top and bottom yoke.
 Because of this configuration, their profile is greatly minimized instead of using three separate single-phase transformers.

 Inrush current is the current spike when the transformer is turned on.
-This is due to the large initial current drawn by the primary circuit when there is a load connected to the secondary.
-The magnitude of inrush current is higher in transformers with high efficiency such as toroid transformers.
-Inrush currents in ordinary EI and UI-core transformers are typically 6 to 10 times.
-On the other hand, the inrush current for toroidal transformers is 10 to 15 times.
+This is due to the large initial current drawn by the primary circuit when there is a load connected to the secondary circuit.
+The magnitude of inrush current is greater in highly efficient transformers such as toroid transformers.

 A transformer core is made from magnetic materials.
-These materials can have varying levels of effective magnetic permeability, electrical resistivity, hysteresis, and so on.
-The efficiency of the transformer depends on the qualities of these magnetic materials as the core contributes to most of the transformer losses.
+These materials can vary in levels of effective magnetic permeability, electrical resistivity, hysteresis, and so on.
+The efficiency of the transformer depends on the qualities of these magnetic materials, as the core contributes to most transformer losses.
 The common types of cores used in toroidal transformers are enumerated below.

-Ferrite cores are made from a metal-oxide ceramic, iron oxide, mixed with other metals such as cobalt, copper, nickel, manganese, and zinc.
+Ferrite Cores: Ferrite cores are made from a metal-oxide ceramic, iron oxide, mixed with other metals such as cobalt, copper, nickel, manganese, and zinc.
 The two common types of ferrite cores are manganese-zinc ferrite and nickel-zinc ferrite cores.
-When compared to other types, its characteristics are at the lower end.
-They have relatively low permeability, low saturation flux density, and low Curie temperature.
-Their biggest advantage is their high electrical resistivity.
-This helps reduce eddy currents from being generated.
+Compared to other types, ferrite cores have relatively low permeability, low saturation flux density, and low Curie temperature.
+Their biggest advantage is their high electrical resistivity, which helps reduce the generation of eddy currents.

 Aside from specifying the type of transformer and core material, other specifications must also be given to complete the design.
 Below are some important transformer specifications that are included in the product datasheet.

-These are the rated input and output voltages.
-Typically, it is specified together with an approximate range.
+Primary and Secondary Voltages: These are the rated input and output voltages.
+Typically, they are specified together with an approximate range.
 For example, a primary voltage of 220V ±10% has a voltage range of 198V to 242V.

-A simple toroidal transformer has only one primary and one secondary winding.
-To add better flexibility, more windings can be added.
-In a usual design, there is one primary and two secondary windings.
+Number of Primary and Secondary Windings: A simple toroidal transformer has only one primary and one secondary winding.
+More windings can be addede for better flexibility.
+A usual design, there is one primary and two secondary windings.
 These designs have six lead wires.
 The secondary windings are used independently and can be configured to be in parallel or series.

 Electric transformers are static electrical machines that transform electric power from one circuit to the other without changing the frequency.
 An electrical transformer can increase or decrease the voltage with...